The Kind Worth Killing: A Dark and Suspenseful Journey into the Mind of a Killer

 A devious tale of psychological suspense so irresistible that it prompts Entertainment Weekly to ask, “Is The Kind Worth Killing the next Gone Girl?”
 From one of the hottest new thriller writers, Peter Swanson, a name you may not know yet (but soon will), this is his breakout novel in the bestselling tradition of Paula Hawkins’ The Girl on the Train—and is soon to be a major movie directed by Agnieszka Holland.

-But their game turns a little darker when Ted jokes that he could kill Miranda for what she’s done.
+But in this dark domestic thriller, their game turns a little darker when Ted jokes that he could kill Miranda for what she’s done.
 Lily, without missing a beat, says calmly, “I’d like to help.”
 After all, some people are the kind worth killing, like a lying, stinking, cheating spouse. . . .

 Back in Boston, Ted and Lily’s twisted bond grows stronger as they begin to plot Miranda's demise.
 But there are a few things about Lily’s past that she hasn’t shared with Ted, namely her experience in the art and craft of murder, a journey that began in her very precocious youth.